scribd/Weaver/Documentation/KnownIssues.md

 ### 1. Ambiguous reference to member 'register(_:scope:name:builder:)'

-This usually happen when a dependency is registered correctly and access via a protocol without implementing it.
+This usually happen when a dependency is registered correctly with a protocol without implementing it.

 For example: